 heroes with aprons instead of capes

-The Giving Kitchen is building a restaurant community where crisis is met with compassion and care, and anyone can be a hero.
+Giving Kitchen is building a food service community where crisis is met with compassion and care, and anyone can be a hero.

 Jen said that this outpouring gave Ryan a peace of mind that she believes extended his life by at least six months.
 The community’s overwhelming response to the Hidingers' crisis set the intent, beliefs and values for the Giving Kitchen.

-To this day, thanks to the leadership and vision of the Hidinger family and our donors, partners, staff and board, Giving Kitchen Crisis Grants have supported over 1,000 restaurant workers in need of emergency assistance, with over $1.5 million dollars in financial support.
+To this day, thanks to the leadership and vision of the Hidinger family and our donors, partners, staff and board, Giving Kitchen Crisis Grants have supported over 1,300 restaurant workers in need of emergency assistance.